Doubly peaked induced stochastic gravitational wave background : Testing baryogenesis from primordial black holes: Conclusions and discussions

 \item For PBH mass range $10^2$ g to $10^8$ g, we estimated the resonant ISGWB, contributed from the isocurvature induced adiabatic perturbations associated with PBH distribution and from the inflationary adiabatic scalar perturbations, as shown in Fig. \ref{sps-gw1}.

-\item Unique shape of the GW spectrum we find would serve as a smoking-gun signal of our scenario, making possible \textit{one-to-one} correspondence between the GW spectrum and baryogenesis.
-This allows us to distinguish it from other non-thermal baryon asymmetries production mechanisms like Q-ball decay or Affleck-dine \cite{White:2021hwi}.
+\item The unique shape of the GW spectrum we find would serve as a smoking-gun signal for our scenario, making possible \textit{one-to-one} correspondence between the GW spectrum and baryogenesis.
+This allows us to distinguish it from other non-thermal baryon asymmetries production mechanisms.
+Interestingly, isocurvature mode can also be generated for the baryogenesis from Q-ball in the Affleck-dine\cite{White:2021hwi} scenario.
+Thus, the only difference in the ISGWB spectrum shall come from the different lifetime and decay rates of Qballs compared to PBHs.
+If varying the Qball mass and other parameters offer degeneracy with corresponding PBH lifetime and evaporation rate, the ISGWB spectrum shall also have a similar shape.
+But in these two cases, the details of baryogenesis parameters shall be very different even for an identical ISGWB spectrum.

 \item We provide analytical expressions (equation \eqref{iso01} and \eqref{ad01}) for the ISGWB spectrum, valid near the peaks of the signals.
 We find it in good agreement with our numerical estimation (See Fig. \ref{sps-gw2} for comparison).